githubtraining/write-a-ll-course/responses/14_import-course.md

 ### Choosing public vs private courses

-If you'd like, you can sign up for private course options as an organization.
+Learning Lab courses are public by default.
+If you'd like to create private courses, you can sign up for the organization plan.
 Contact learninglab@github.com to learn more.

 ### Publish a course